Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Applied Sciences stated that organic herbs usually contain more phenolic acids, flavonoids, and polyphenols, although some carotenoids are sacrificed.

-Consider growing herbs for pet birds in the kitchen or garden.
+Consider growing herbs in the kitchen or garden.
 This way, you can be sure that the herbs haven’t been contaminated with harmful pesticides and insecticides.

 The easiest herbs to grow are perennials, like sage, rosemary, oregano, mint, and thyme.
 Once grown, you’ll have access to herbs all year, even during the winter.